Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Benchmarks and demonstrations

 \subsection{Finite-difference derivatives}

 The derivatives of $\chi^2_I$ are implemented analytically as described in the previous Section rather than with a finite-difference approximation.
-The former is advantageous over the later in that it takes far less computation time for a high-dimensional derivative; however, the finite-difference result should converge to the analytic result as the step size is reduced.
+The former is advantageous over the latter in that it takes far less computation time for a high-dimensional derivative; however, the finite-difference result should converge to the analytic result as the step size is reduced.
 This is used to check the accuracy of the analytic derivatives.
 Consider a numerical forward-difference approximation of $\p \chi^2_I / \p \Omega_j$,

 When doing this calculation, the perturbation of the current potential corresponding to the perturbation of $\Omega_j$ is included in order to account for the implicit dependence of $\chi^2_I$ on the plasma surface.
-This expression is a first order approximation, so it should agree with the analytic expression to $\mathcal{O}(\Delta \Omega)$.
+This expression is a first-order approximation, so it should agree with the analytic expression to $\textit{O}(\Delta \Omega)$.